 Dr. Howard has served as a director since September 2016 and as Chairman of the Board since February 2017.
 He has been a Senior Managing Director of Hudson Ventures since 1996.
 After practicing medicine from 1981 to 1988, he co-founded Presstek, Inc., a publicly-held graphic arts technology company whose market value grew from $12 million to over $800 million under his direction.
 Dr. Howard served as President and CEO of Presstek from 1987 until 1992, and served on the Presstek Board of Directors for over twenty years.
 He was a Clinical Professor in the Department of Psychiatry at the Morsani College of Medicine at the University of South Florida, and the Entrepreneur-in-Residence and an Adjunct Professor at the University of South Florida Center for Entrepreneurship.
 In addition, Dr. Howard has worked since 2012 as a consultant to The Villages, the largest retirement community in the U.S., assisting them in building a “state of the art” healthcare delivery system.
 Dr. Howard currently serves as Chairman of the Board of Directors of iCAD, Inc., also a publicly-held company, and the University of New Hampshire Foundation Board of Trustees.
 He holds a B.Sc. degree from the University of New Hampshire and an M.D. degree from New York Medical College.

-Dr. Haluska has served as BioCanCell’s CEO since October 2016 and as a director since December 2016.
+Dr. Haluska has served as BioCanCell’s CEO since October 2016.
 He most recently served as Chief Medical Officer and Senior Vice President of Clinical R&D at ARIAD Pharmaceuticals, Inc., where he held overall responsibility for clinical development strategy.
-At ARIAD he led the clinical development and approval of ponatinib (marketed as Iclusig) in the US, EU and other territories, as well as the development of brigatinib, which has been submitted for FDA review.
+At ARIAD he led the clinical development and approval of ponatinib (marketed as Iclusig) in the US, EU and other territories, as well as the development of brigatinib (marketed as Alunbrig) approved in the US by the FDA.

 Dr. Haluska graduated from Harvard College and the University of Pennsylvania School of Medicine, undertook medical training at Massachusetts General Hospital (MGH) and the Dana-Farber Cancer Institute (DFCI), and a fellowship at the Massachusetts Institute of Technology Center for Cancer Research.
 He became assistant professor of medicine at Harvard Medical School, and leader of the melanoma research programs at the MGH Cancer Center and the DFCI through the Dana-Farber Harvard Cancer Center.
 Subsequently he was deputy director of the Tufts New England Medical Center Cancer Center.
-He has also served as a flight surgeon in the U.S. Air Force and continues to serve in the Massachusetts Air National Guard with the rank of Colonel.
+He currently serves on the Board of Directors at Vedantra Pharmaceuticals and as a flight surgeon in the U.S. Air Force and the Massachusetts Air National Guard with the rank of Colonel.

 Mr. Goldberg has served as a director since March 2011.
 He is a Vice President at Clal Biotechnology Industries (TASE: CBI), leading CBI’s strategic investment decisions and technological development.
 Mr. Goldberg is also the managing director of Anatomy Medical Technology fund, CBI’s medical device investment arm.